NRiess/ComputerVisionExperiments/README.md

 * PyTorch
 * scikit-learn

 For the sake of clarity, all the images and image folders can be found in the Data folder.
-They either need to be extracted from the folder into the same notebook that you run or you adjust the path of the data that has to be loaded.
+You can either extract the data from the folder into the same notebook that you run or you can adjust the path of the data that has to be loaded.